ResourcesCo/macchiato/server/server.md

   shell_etc: {}
 ```

-To start the mysql server and build the shell container, run:
+To start the mariadb server and build the shell container, run:

 ```bash
 sudo docker-compose up --detach